yuchong-zhang/yuchong-zhang.github.io/_notes/python-note.md

 11. <b>How to import modules not in current directory?</b><br/>
     One way is to add module path to sys.path and the other way is to add PYTHONPATH to system variable.

+12. <b>When to use 'is', 'is not' and when to use '==', '!='</b><br/>
+    When comparing the values of two objects, using '==' and '!='.
+When comparing whether two variables refer to the same object in memory, use 'is' and 'is not'.
+The main use for 'is' and 'is not' is to compare with None, which is interned at a specific address.
+Other objects that are interned by default are True, False, small integers and simple strings.